perspective in the world

 The crux is that the design of a perspective image does not consist simply in the choice of viewpoint onto a primary form such as a building, but the direction of view (location of the principal point) as well.
 The guidelines for adjusting or choosing the viewpoint and direction of view are somewhat subjective, and depend heavily on the intended impact of the image, but some suggestions are provided in the section on drawing from blueprints or plans.

 Horizon Line and Viewpoint.
-An important and useful fact of perspective is that all objects at the same height as the viewpoint are intersected by the true horizon line.
-This rule holds regardless of how far above level ground the viewpoint may be, and even when the direction of view is not parallel to the ground plane.
+An important and useful fact of linear perspective is that objects at the same height above the ground plane as the viewpoint are intersected in the image plane by the horizon line.
+In landscape painting this rule holds regardless of how far above level ground the viewpoint may be (up to some limit where the Earth's curvature becomes apparent), and even when the direction of view is not parallel to the ground plane.

 The French artist J.T.
 Thibault created a compact illustration (above).
 The top, middle and bottom views correspond to the sitting, standing or elevated standing viewpoint of the blue figure at left, who represents the viewing height of the artist in each image.
-(Blue man's standing height is indicated by the brown line fixed in front of the stairs.)
+Blue man's standing height in the ground plane is indicated by the brown staff fixed in front of the stairs.

-All the perspective relationships between other figures or objects in the image and the true horizon line (the orange line, not the apparent horizon line defined by the hills) change with the viewing height.
-When the viewer is sitting, the horizon line passes through his head and therefore appears to cross the waist of standing figures around him.
-When he is standing on level ground, the horizon line passes through his head and through the heads of all standing figures as tall as he is no matter how near or far they are from the viewer.
+All the perspective relationships between other figures or objects in the image and the true horizon line (the orange line, not the apparent horizon line defined by the hills) change with the viewing height above the ground plane.
+When the viewer is sitting, the horizon line passes through his head and therefore appears to cross the waist of standing figures around him and this is true no matter how far along the road the distant figures may be.
+When he is standing on level ground, the horizon line passes through his head and therefore through the heads of all standing figures as tall as he is no matter how near or far they are from the viewer.
 When the viewpoint is from a raised platform, all figures on the ground below appear below the horizon line.
 (Note also the changing location of the horizon line against the roadside pillar.)

 This fact arises from rule 12: all parallel planes converge to the same vanishing line.
 In this case, the first plane is the ground plane, whose vanishing line is the horizon.
 The viewing height, extended in all directions, creates a second plane parallel to the ground plane, like the surface of a large lake up to the height of the viewpoint.
 This surface will also converge to the horizon line.
 Regardless of the direction of view, all objects lower than this plane will be "under water" and therefore below the horizon line.
 All objects above it will be "above water" and above the horizon line.